 As of December 31, 2016, we had cash and cash equivalents of \$84,045.
-Our principal sources of liquidity have been (1) cash flows from operations, (2) the sale of containers, (3) borrowings under conduit facilities (which allow for recurring borrowings and repayments) granted to TMCL II (the "TMCL II Secured Debt Facility"), and TMCL IV (the "TMCL IV Secured Debt Facility"), (4) borrowings under the revolving credit facilities extended to TL (the "TL Revolving Credit Facility"), and TAP Funding (the "TAP Funding Revolving Credit Facility), (5) proceeds from TL's term loan (the "TL Term Loan") and (6) proceeds from the issuance of 2013-1 and 2014-1 Fixed Rate Asset Backed Notes (the "2013-1 Bonds" and "2014-1 Bonds", respectively).
-As of December 31, 2016, we had the following outstanding borrowings and borrowing capacities under the TMCL II Secured Debt Facility, the TMCL IV Secured Debt Facility, the TL Revolving Credit Facility, the TL Revolving Credit Facility, the TL Revolving Credit Facility, the TL Term Loan and the 2013-1 and 2014-1 Bonds (in thousands):
+Our principal sources of liquidity have been (1) cash flows from operations, (2) the sale of containers, (3) borrowings under conduit facilities (which allow for recurring borrowings and repayments) granted to TMCL II (the "TMCL II Secured Debt Facility") and TMCL IV (the "TMCL IV Secured Debt Facility"), (4) borrowings under the revolving credit facilities extended to TL (the "TL Revolving Credit Facility" and the "TL Revolving Credit Facility II"), TW (the "TW Credit Facility"), and TAP Funding (the "TAP Funding Revolving Credit Facility), (5) proceeds from TL's term loan (the "TL Term Loan") and (6) proceeds from the issuance of 2013-1 and 2014-1 Fixed Rate Asset Backed Notes (the "2013-1 Bonds" and "2014-1 Bonds", respectively).
+As of December 31, 2016, we had the following outstanding borrowings and borrowing capacities under the TMCL II Secured Debt Facility, the TMCL IV Secured Debt Facility, the TL Revolving Credit Facility, the TL Revolving Credit Facility II, the TW Credit Facility, the TAP Funding Revolving Credit Facility, the TL Term Loan and the 2013-1 and 2014-1 Bonds (in thousands):